3.5 X11 decomposition

 This method is based on classical decomposition, but includes many extra steps and features in order to overcome the drawbacks of classical decomposition that were discussed in the previous section.
 In particular, trend-cycle estimates are available for all observations including the end points, and the seasonal component is allowed to vary slowly over time.
 X11 also has some sophisticated methods for handling trading day variation, holiday effects and the effects of known predictors.
 It handles both additive and multiplicative decomposition.
 The process is entirely automatic and tends to be highly robust to outliers and level shifts in the time series.

-Compare this decomposition with the STL decomposition shown in Figure 3.4 and the classical decomposition shown in Figure 3.10.
-The X11 trend-cycle has captured the sudden fall in the data due to the 2007-2008 global financial crisis better than either of the other two methods.
-The unusual observation in 1996 is now more clearly seen in the remainder component.
+Compare this decomposition with the STL decomposition shown in Figure 3.7 and the classical decomposition shown in Figure 3.13.
+The X11 trend-cycle has captured the sudden fall in the data due to the 2007–2008 global financial crisis better than either of the other two methods (where the effect of the crisis has leaked into the remainder component).
+Also, the unusual observation in 1996 is now more clearly seen in the remainder component of the X11 decomposition.

 %>% x11_dcmp gg_subseries(seasonal)